Eco Community

 When addressing environmental concerns, it is important to take local action to solve global issues.
 That is why we seek to realize a sustainable society, starting from here in Shinshu, and will continue to engage the local community in a wide range of ways.

-Environmental Education for middle school Students (China)
+Environmental Education for elementary school Students (China)

 Related information